alexandzors/things/docs/grafana.md

 So now that we have our first data source setup and our first data collector, we are now ready to setup Grafana to aggregate and graph it!

-- SSH into your docker system again and create a directory for Grafana and a directory for Grafana configs.
+1. SSH into your docker system again and create a directory for Grafana and a directory for Grafana configs.

 `mkdir /home/username/grafana && mkdir /home/username/grafana/conf`

-- Now create a grafana.ini file inside the ~/conf folder.
+2. Now create a grafana.ini file inside the ~/conf folder.

 `nano grafana.ini`

 - Now you can c/p the sample.ini into the grafana.ini file which can be found [here](https://raw.githubusercontent.com/grafana/grafana/master/conf/sample.ini).
 Now you can edit these settings per your environment.
-For mine, I only changed a few settings in /[server/] to allow Grafana to work behind my caddy reverse proxy.
+For mine, I only changed a few settings in [server] to allow Grafana to work behind my caddy reverse proxy.

 ```ini
 domain = mydomain.net